-President McKinley Receives Them at the White Fouse and Extends Congratulations.
+Fresident McKinley Receives Them at the white Force and Extends Congratulations.

 President McKinley Wednesday informally received a delegation of about a dozen members of the Roosevelt Rough Rider regiment.
 A majority of the delegation are from New Mexico and are en route home.

-Each of the callers was presented individually to the president, who, after greeting them personally, talked with them and to them as a body in an informal manner.
+Each of the callers was presented intended.

-"Your record is one," he said, "of which the entire nation is proud.
-I tell people who talked with me about the Rough Riders, that you left the boats in squades of twenty or thirty, inquiring the way to Santiago, and that you hardly stopped until you arrived there.
-"You have not only done well," he said, "but I, have no doubt you would all be willing to again serve your country in an emergency."
+dividually to the president, who, after greeting them personally, talked with them and to them as a body in an informal manner.
+"Your record is one," he said, "of "Your record is one," he said, "of which the entire nation is proud.
+I tell people who talked with me about the Rough Riders, that you left the boats in squads of twenty or thirty, inquiring the way to Santiago, and that you hardly stopped until you arrived there.
+"You have not only done well," he said. "but I have no doubt you would all be willing to again serve your country in an emergency."